bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

   :scale: 80 %
   :align: center

-  Figure 1.9: Output module structure
+  Figure 1.9: Output module inputs and outputs

 They transform the result of data processing received from T-streams and passe them to an external data storage.
 They allow to transform one data item from incoming streaming into one and more data output items.